Kosmokleaner/DirectXShaderCompilerWiki/Float16-Scalar-Type.md

 # Byte Address Buffer

 Currently byte address buffer can only load 'uint' scalar type.
-Starting with shader model 6.2, we will support templated Load methods to allow loading types like the following for scalars and vectors:
+Starting with shader model 6.2, we will support other Load methods to allow loading types like the following for scalars and vectors:

     float f1 = buffer.LoadFloat(idx);
     half4 h1 = buffer.LoadHalf4(idx);